edgedb/rfcs/text/1004-transactions-api.rst

    user to factor out slow blocking code, like making API calls over network.
 This ensures that DB transactions would not be open longer than it is necessary.
-3. Even if we never have failed concurrent updates we would want seamless reconnect on connection failures (i.e. server restart, primary/replica change, etc.)
+3. The API adds resilience against not only errors related to failing to serialize concurrent updates, but also against possible network errors caused by the DB server restart, primary/replica changes, etc.
-4. To make learning curves shorter I think we should intentionally inject failures.
-This is needed so that users quickly find out that side effects of their transactions are in effect several times.
+4. In the future we will consider adding a connection setting to inject failures into transactions to help users discover incorrect transactional code.

 So while increasing learning curve, we fix heisenbugs and simplify operations.